Gendler Grapevine Interfaith Food Justice Initiative

 Creation of a Youth Food Justice Corps and testing the replication of the New Roots Fresh Stop Market model

-New Roots will focus on the next generation of food justice organizers.
-We will be working 12- to 14-year olds who will learn to:
+New Roots focused on the next generation of food justice organizers.
+We worked with 12- to 14-year olds who:

-- Learn from and shadow adult food justice leaders at the Fresh Stop Markets and Fresh Stop Training Institute;
+- Learned from and shadow adult food justice leaders at the Fresh Stop Markets and Fresh Stop Training Institute;

 - Learn how to leverage their technological fluency for the purpose of social change;